slowernews/wisdom-tldr/README.md

 ###On success

 There is no shortcut to the top.
-Success is a castle that you build brick by brick.<br>
+Success is a castle that you [build brick by brick](#on-habits).<br>
 Success is not being [wealthy](#on-wealth) but being [happy](#on-gratefulness-and-happiness).

 > *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*

 > *'Success doesn’t come to you.
 You go to it.' -- Marva Collins*

+> *'Success is simple, but it is not easy.
+Success is nothing but the accumulation of [small things done consistently](#on-habits) over a long period of time.